-(1) The pro forma information presented in the above table does not reflect the issuance to Silicon Valley Bank of warrants to purchase 30,000 shares of common stock or any proceeds from the exercise of such warrants.
-For further information on this indebtedness and warrants, see the discussion in "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources" and Note 9 in the notes to our unaudited condensed consolidated financial statements appearing at the end of this prospectus.
+(1) The proforma information presented in the above table does not reflect the borrowing after June 30, 2017 of \$20.0 million under our term loan facility with Silicon Valley Bank, the issuance and sale of a promissory note in an original principal amount of \$7.0 million to an affiliate of one of our stockholders, the issuances of associated warrants or any proceeds from the exercise of the warrants.
+For further information on this indebtedness and the associated warrants, see the discussion in "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources" and Note 9 in the notes to our unaudited condensed consolidated financial statements appearing at the end of this prospectus.